Paskilan/Main-tw/frontend/CONTRIBUTION.md

    - **Refactor**: For code restructuring or optimization without changing functionality.
    - **Docs**: For documentation changes or additions.
    - **Test**: For changes to tests or adding new tests.
+   - **Chore** : For keeping up-to-date with default branch (Main) or other branch such as Development and Test

 * **Examples of commits :**
    - **Feature**: `Feature: Implement Navbar component`